cocos/cocos-docs/en/getting-started/first-game/index.md

 }
 ```

-Then select the PlayButton node in the **Hierarchy** panel, add a response method to the `cc.Button` component in the **Inspector** panel, and drag the GameManager node into the `cc.Node` property.
+Then select the PlayButton node in the **Hierarchy** panel, add a response method to the `cc.Button` component in the **Inspector** panel, and drag the GameManager node on the `cc.Node` property.

 ![play button inspector](./images/play-button-inspector.png)

 Here we can notice the element [0] of Click Events is divided into three parts, which are:
-1. Node: Here we drag and drop the GameManager node, which means that the button event will be dispatched to the GameManager node
+1. Node: Here we drag and drop the GameManager node, which means that the button event will be received by the GameManager node
 2. Component: after dragging the GameManager node, you can select the node on the GameManager through the drop-down, here select the component with the same name `GameManager`.
-3. Event: through the drop-down menu, select the response event of the button, here you have to select the `onStartButtonClicked` method added above as the response of **button clicked**
+3. Event Handler: through the drop-down menu, select the response event of the button, here you have to select the `onStartButtonClicked` method added above as the response of **button clicked**

 > **Note**: The above three steps must be performed in strict order of 1->2->3.